blancbonnet/Pandas-Cookbook-Second-Edition/README.md

 # Pandas 1.x Cookbook - 2nd Edition
 This is the code repository for [Pandas 1.x Cookbook - 2nd Edition](https://www.packtpub.com/programming/pandas-1-x-cookbook-second-edition), published by [Packt](https://www.packtpub.com/).
 It contains all the supporting project files necessary to work through the book from start to finish.
+The book is available on [O'Reilly](https://learning.oreilly.com/library/view/pandas-1-x-cookbook/9781839213106).

 ## About the Book
 A new edition of the bestselling Pandas cookbook updated to pandas 1.x with new chapters on creating and testing, and exploratory data analysis.
 Recipes are written with modern pandas constructs.
 This book also covers EDA, tidying data, pivoting data, time-series calculations, visualizations, and more.